zhukovgreen/zhukovgreen/README.md

 - Writing Ansible and Vagrant scripts to deploy the app on Kubernetes
-- Containerization of different applications for the needs of the team ( i.e. special cli version of FreeCAD, the image with pythonnet support on Linux and Mono, linux with wine integration to run windows assemblies on linux
+- Containerization of different applications for the needs of the team ( i.e. special cli version of FreeCAD, the image with pythonnet support on Linux and Mono, Linux with wine integration to run windows assemblies on Linux
 )
 - Building infrastructure automation for development and staging environments
-- Setting up app monitoring with the help of Gitlab CI, Sentry and some scripting
+- Setting up app monitoring with the help of Gitlab CI, Sentry, and some scripting
 - Setting up app templating, pre-commit hooks for a team

 **Machine learning engineer:**